iqbal125/Item_Catalog/README.md

 # Item_Catalog

 Prerequisites:<br>
-This project requires basic knowledge of Vagrant, Python, flask and sqlAlchemy<br>
+Using this code requires basic knowledge of Vagrant, Python, flask and sqlAlchemy<br>
 You must have Python, flask and sqlAlchemy installed <br>
 You must also have Vagrant installed and ready for use with VM box <br>
 If you are not fimiliar with Vagrant visit https://www.vagrantup.com/docs/getting-started/ for more details <br>